Contents ↓

 Effect devices may be duplicated with ⌘D, deleted with DELETE, and reordered with ⌘← + ⌘→.

-Help Bar
+Status Bar

-Across the bottom of the application is a contextual Help Bar which displays a description of any parameter or function that the mouse is hovering over, including such helpful information as an OSC path to the parameter, when one exists.
+The Help Message displays a description of any parameter or function that the mouse is hovering over, including such helpful information as an OSC path to the parameter, when one exists.
 Other useful messages may also appear here, such as confirmation that a file has been saved.
+Visibility of the Help Message can be toggled with ⇧?.